37.11 Child victims of modern slavery and trafficking

 Home Office staff within UK Visas and Immigration, Border Force and Immigration Enforcement are also required, as a matter of Home Office policy, to comply with the duty to notify.

-Specific action during the Child and Family Assessment of a child who is possibly trafficked should include:
+Specific action during the Family Assessment of a child who is possibly trafficked should include:

 Even if there are no apparent concerns, child welfare agencies should continue to monitor the situation until the child is appropriately settled.

 Whenever a practitioner or volunteer becomes concerned that a child has suffered, or is likely to suffer, significant harm, a referral must be made to LA Children's Social Care, in accordance with 3.1 Recognition of Abuse and Neglect | Sussex Child Protection and Safeguarding Procedures Manual and 3.2 Making a Referral | Sussex Child Protection and Safeguarding Procedures Manual

 LA Children's Social Care must convene a Strategy Discussion within two working days of: